 Steam Cure Liner Installation Process has become commonplace for installing 6" to 15" diameter CIPP liners.
-Steam is used in conjunction with pressurized air that inflates the liner against the host pipe and distributes the steam from one end of the liner to other.
+Steam is used in conjunction with pressurized air that inflates the liner against the host pipe and distributes the steam from one end of the liner to another.
 When using a steam cure, the liner can be positioned within the hose pipe by the water inversion method or with the use of an air inverter (shooter).
-If the winch in place method is used, a double coated liner is required.
+If the winch in-place method is used, a double-coated liner is required.

 NOTE: All pictures, videos, designs and specifications are subject to change without notice.

 Pipevision Products can design & install a CIPP liner for any type of pipe rehabilitation.